-Source code, documentation and executables for using EIGENSOFT 5.0.1 on a Linux platform can be downloaded here.
+Source code, documentation and executables for using EIGENSOFT 5.0.2 on a Linux platform can be downloaded here.
 New features of EIGENSOFT 5.0 include expanded options for LD regression in computing the GRM, a new option for outputting the GRM (compatible with GCTA software), a new option for PCA projection with large amounts of missing data, and a bug fix for PLINK format files with out-of-order SNPs.
-EIG5.0.1 incorporates a minor bug fix in the GRM input routines.
-However, EIGENSOFT 5.0 does not support multi-threading.
+EIG5.0.2 incorporates a minor bug fix in the input/output library.
+EIGENSOFT 5.0 does not support multi-threading.
 Users who wish to use multi-threading should use EIGENSOFT 4.2, which can be downloaded here.

 The EIGENSOFT FAQ (Frequently Asked Questions) is available here.
 For further questions about the EIGENSOFT software, please write to Samuela Pollack (email@example.com).